lsandini/cgmsim/README.md

-GM trace generator, MDI only  or CSII (version 2.0)  -- READ THE "TO DO" SECTION AT THE BOTTOM !!!
+CGM trace generator, MDI only  or CSII (version 2.0)  -- READ THE "TO DO" SECTION AT THE BOTTOM !!!
 ====================================================

 This application is simulating in an extremely basic way the effects food and various insulin analogs on continuous glucose monitor (CGM) curve in type 1 diabetes (T1D).
 It uses Nightscout (NS) as an input and visualization method.